Home Loan With No Credit Tradelines Mortgage Guidelines

 Guidelines On Qualifying For Home Loan With No Credit Tradelines

-If a bank, credit union, or mortgage banker tells you that you do not qualify because of not having enough credit tradelines, or no credit scores, do not give up hope.
-Every mortgage lender has their own set of mortgage lender overlays when it comes to credit tradeline requirements and just because you do not meet one mortgage lender’s tradeline requirement does not mean that you do not qualify with a different mortgage lender.
+If a bank, credit union, or mortgage banker requires borrowers they do not qualify because of not having enough credit tradelines, or no credit scores, do not give up hope.

 How Do I Go About Qualifying For Home Loan With No Active Credit Tradelines?